Simple-Pixels/their-story-wp/README.md

 4. View approved messages and images in the gallery
 5. Click images to view in full-screen lightbox

+## WooCommerce Integration

+When WooCommerce is installed:
+- Stories can be linked to variable products for book ordering
+- Story details are automatically included in order confirmation emails
+- CSV download links are included in admin order emails
+- Product variations are auto-selected based on message count
+- Story information is preserved throughout the cart and checkout process

 ## Technical Details

 - Stories are stored as WordPress pages with custom meta fields
 - Submissions use custom post type `story_submission`
 - Images are stored as WordPress attachments
 - Unique links use rewrite rules: `/story/{unique-link}/`
+- CSV exports are cached for 1 hour to reduce database load
 - AJAX-powered interactions throughout
 - Responsive design for mobile and desktop